open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Visualizer-Plugins.rst

 .. function:: void refreshState()

-   Called once when the Visualizer's tab becomes visible.
+   Called once when the Visualizer's tab becomes visible after being hidden.

+The Visualizer should override the following method to define how it responds to changes in the signal chain:

-.. function:: void update()
+.. function:: void updateSettings()

    Called when the signal chain is modified, to allow the Visualizer to update its internal settings.
-Note that Visualizer settings will not be propagated to downstream plugins.
+Note that unlike processor settings, Visualizer settings will not be propagated to downstream plugins.

 In addition, a Visualizer should override the following Juce :code:`Component` methods to specify its background and layout: